How to visit Mont St Michel France

 Composed of 2 different buildings, Les Terrasses Poulard is a historical property in the heart of Mont Saint-Michel and offers views of the bay, the village and the street.

 Accessed by stairs, each room has a modern décor.
 Some rooms include large windows with bay views.
 They are equipped with a TV and a private bathroom.

 Breakfast is served at the Auberge de la Mère Poulard restaurant, a 2-minute walk away, and the restaurant specialises in French and regional cuisine and is also open for lunch and dinner.
 Alternatively, guests can enjoy a meal at the onsite La Confiance restaurant which offers meals, drinks and snacks.

 Mouton Blanc Hotel

-At the foot of the abbey, the Mouton Blanc Hotel welcomes you in its historic 14th-century location.
-Le Mouton Blanc provides comfortable rooms with a simple yet cosy decoration.
+At the foot of the abbey, the Mouton Blanc Hotel welcomes you to its historic 14th-century location.
+Le Mouton Blanc provides comfortable rooms with simple yet cosy decorations.

 The rooms are divided into 3 buildings: one of them offers views of the Mont Saint-Michel, and the other one features medieval-style rooms.

 The Mouton Blanc restaurant offers local traditional cuisine, served in the dining room or the terrace.
 Breakfast is served daily.